 Hirers wishing to serve alcoholic drink must ensure that they are complying with Licensing Laws.

-Any individual or group wishing to hire the hall where children will be present must acknowledge that they are aware of and agree to SVHT child protection policy.
+Any individual or group wishing to hire the hall where children or vulnerable adultd will be present must acknowledge that they are aware of and agree to SVHT Safeguarding policy.

 Hirers will be given a written agreement with the above requirements and will be expected to sign their assent.